VasileiaVagena/VasileiaVagena/README.md

 - :seedling: Love learning new skills through online courses offered by [Udemy](https://www.udemy.com/).

-- briefcase: Former Technical Product Analyst with experience in SQL, and product insights.
+- :briefcase: Former Technical Product Analyst with experience in SQL, and product insights.

 - :mailbox:How to reach me: vasiliavagena@gmail.com